abbefakih/Smart-Home-Alarm/README.md

 ![Hardware Status](images/webb6.png)

 Development
-This project was developed as a group project by engineerings students, combining hardware, software, networking, PCB design, and system integration.
+This project was developed as a group project by engineerings students at KTH, combining hardware, software, networking, PCB design, and system integration.